Kymoraa/el_cine/README.md

 # el_cine

-A new Flutter project.
+A Movies App Flutter project.

-## Getting Started
+## About

-This project is a starting point for a Flutter application.
+This is a Flutter Movie Application which is consuming the TMDB API {https://developers.themoviedb.org/}. </br>

-PS.
-To update this README file
-Post on medium
+It displays the trending, upcoming, playing and popular movies using the endpoints provided. </br>
+The user is also able to add specific movies to a 'List' (Similar to bookmarks or favourites).
+This functionality is currently being handled using shared preferences - To be updated. </br>
+There is also a settings screen that is yet to be implemented.